Is TikTok Bulk Deletion Safe in 2026? How to Avoid Shadowban Risk

 Conclusion

 Bulk deletion can be safe when done with pacing, control, and local execution.
-If your goal is to clean repost and liked-video history without unnecessary account risk, safety-first automation is the right approach.
+If your goal is to clean videos, favorites, reposts, or liked-video history without unnecessary account risk, safety-first automation is the right approach.